nops-io/nops-docs/pages/Workload/MAP/automated-tagging-for-aws-map.md

 * **Total Cost** — The total cost of the resource.

 The resource table will update periodically as more resources are added.
-* * *

-**Note:**
+Continue visiting the List of Resources section to tag all newly added untagged resources for the duration of the migration project.

-Once you tag untagged resources in AWS, it will take approximately one day for the change to reflect in nOps.
+{%include note.html content="Once you tag untagged resources in AWS, it will take approximately one day for the change to reflect in nOps." %}

-* * *

 Troubleshooting
 ===============